 Seventeen year-old Irish songwriter Eva Campbell has composed the powerful theme song.
 The film is also being promoted through a compelling rap song by young mental health advocate Francesca L Bourne.
 The rap has already been given airtime in Wales, UK, Australia, America, Hong Kong and Fiji.

 The USW undergraduates, who are studying media production, have also produced a gritty documentary showing Soraya and her supporters journey from her initial idea right through to the success of the globally supported Campaign.

 Soraya, who recently won a Regional Award for Citizenship, said: “My campaign approach has always been about inclusion of all.
 Cancer shows no prejudice and neither does #theglovesareon.
 I believe in a joined-up approach to raise awareness of early detection and treatment to achieve better outcomes for all.

 I have been absolutely blown away and deeply humbled by all the support given, it is amazing.
 I am also incredibly proud that the advert has been driven by energetic and enthusiastic young people who have embraced the campaign from the start.

 She added: “Thank you to absolutely everyone who has supported me – it is very much appreciated.”

-#theglovesareon is all about the courage to step back in the ring when life knocks you down, the strength to keep fighting through adversity, the swagger to celebrate the success you deserve, and the faith that you will make that crucial difference in our world.
+#theglovesareon is all about the courage to step back in the ring when life knocks you down, the strength to keep fighting through adversity, and the faith that you will make that crucial difference in our world.

 Sue Vincent-Jones, writing as Mrs SVJ, is a Barry born journalist, editor, and communications specialist.
 She blogs about Barry – and her life in the wider world, through the eyes of a, quirky and queer, local girl done good.